avito-tech/bat-autobidding-benchmark/README.md

 1. Clone the repository: `git clone https://github.com/avito/your-repo-name.git`
 2. Install the required packages: `pip install -r requirements.txt`
 3. Download data: `dvc pull`

+If you have trouble with dvc download, you can always download the archive from [zenodo](https://zenodo.org/records/14795981).

 ### Experiment Results